IN MEMORY OF

 The greatest man I ever met, Matt Jones.
 (Born: Apr 4, 1977, Passed: Mar 31, 2016)

 I consider it a privilege and blessing that I got to meet Matt in the year 2000 and basically spend 5-6 days a week with him since, as a friend, co-worker and business partner.
-BTW - They were the best 16 years of my life.
+BTW - They were the best 16 years of my life and what I will also consider as my glory days.
 It was like the movies.
 They were days filled with joy and laughter, heroes and villains, angels and demons, and many life lessons.
 They were days of being blessed with the best this world can offer.
 They are days that will be cherished for the rest of my life.
 Did I mention, joy and laughter?
 There were lots of those.

 Never do anything halfway, go big or go home.
 Every single day Matt would do something amazing and he was usually right.
 I stayed in awe of how he related to the world.
 Even on things that would make you cringe a little, he would turn the lemons into lemonade and yep, he was right after all.
 But, those times were far outweighed by "wow" moments where you would say, "wow, that is really cool", "wow, how did you pull that one off", "wow, that's an excellent take on that situation", "wow, way to go, good call" and so many more.
 Matt faced every day with confidence, bravery and presence.